 from the NICU to beyond

 We understand how overwhelming a neonatal journey can be - if your baby was born prematurely or needs the care of the NICU, have a read through the list below.
 These resources include assistance from New Zealand government agencies, organisations and charities, and (most importantly!) local NZ and international support groups.
 You'll probably need a lot of support (both physically and emotionally) during baby's time in the hospital, but being a NICU parent is stressful and that doesn't necessarily stop after discharge.
 The first few months after baby comes home can be quite isolating, and you might still need support in the years ahead.

-Have a scroll through the whole page, or click a link below to go directly to the section you need:
+Have a scroll through the whole page, or click a link below to skip directly to the section you need:

 SUPPORT FOR FAMILIES - NEW ZEALAND

 The Neonatal Trust: Providing support to families of premature and sick full term babies as they make their journey through neonatal care, the transition home, and onwards.
 Through fundraising and donations The Neonatal Trust also purchase beneficial equipment and maintain the parent's rooms in units nationwide.